 Housing costs in Uniondale are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-The overall education level of Uniondale is somewhat higher than in the average US city of 21.84%: 26.52% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Uniondale who are college-educated is somewhat higher than the average US community of 21.84%: 27.28% of adults in Uniondale have at least a bachelor's degree.

-The per capita income in Uniondale in 2022 was $36,897, which is lower middle income relative to New York, and middle income relative to the rest of the US.
-This equates to an annual income of $147,588 for a family of four.
+The per capita income in Uniondale in 2022 was $41,562, which is middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $166,248 for a family of four.
 However, Uniondale contains both very wealthy and poor people as well.

 The most common language spoken in Uniondale is English.
 Other important languages spoken here include Spanish and French Creole.